SUNKA SIMON, Professor and Program Coordinator

 1. Complete three credits numbered 008 or above

 3. In place of GMST 091, a seminar may be taken

-Students of German are strongly encouraged to spend at least a semester in a German-speaking country.
+All German majors and minors are strongly advised to spend one semester or at least a summer in a German-speaking country.
+Majors and minors are encouraged to apply for GMST program funds to supplement their study abroad.
 There are several excellent opportunities to participate in an approved program, such as the Columbia Consortium Program in Berlin, Duke University in Berlin, the Macalester College German Study Program in Berlin/Vienna, or the Dickinson College Program in Bremen.
 Students should consider going abroad in the spring semester.
 This will enable them to participate fully in the semester schedule of German and Austrian Universities.